DerekTurtleRoe/awesome-alternatives/README.md

 # awesome-alternatives
-A list of software alternatives for enhanced security, privacy, and to support FOSS
+A list of software alternatives to popular or widely-adopted software for:
+- Better security
+- More privacy
+- More control/customization
+- Support FOSS
+- Just a better alternative